alchemyplatform/aa-sdk/site/using-smart-accounts/enhanced-apis/token.md

 We will use the Alchemy SDK Client to extend our Alchemy Smart Account Client using the client's [`alchemyEnhancedApiActions`](/packages/aa-alchemy/smart-account-client/actions/alchemyEnhancedApiActions.md) method.
 That way, our client will have direct access to the Enhanced APIs.

-To use the Alchemy SDK in our project directory, we'll need to install the required package:
+To use the Alchemy SDK in our project directory, we will need to install the required package:

 ::: code-group